tanatips/docker-elk-nginx-logstach-filebeat-express/README.md

-# Elastic stack (ELK) + Filebeat for Monitoring Nginx on Docker
+# Elastic stack (ELK) + Filebeat for Monitoring Nginx and Express App on Docker

-This is extended version from [ELK on Docker](https://github.com/deviantony/docker-elk) with Filebeat plugin.
-Filebeat takes in charge of streaming log file from nginx to Logstash then processing it and visualize to Kibana.

 ## What 's insides